Distorted Humor: Success as a sire

 Beginning in 1999, Distorted Humor stood twice in Victoria, Australia, (at Grand Lodge Stud in Avenel) for $12,000.
 He sired two Australian crops.
 In those crops, 93 foals were runners, 74 were winners, 12 placed, and two others have come in the money.
 His get include Rinky Dink: winner of the South Australian Oaks and the Tasmanian Oaks, Distorted Halo: winner of the Moonee Valley and Mercedes-Benz Hong Kong Derby Trial, and Tirade: winner of the Caulfield Guineas Prelude and third in VRC Ascot Vale Stakes.
 Among his Australian winners are both flat runners and jumpers.
 One jumper, four-year-old Some Are Bent, took the Moonee Valley Hurdle in July 2006, his third jumps win in his past four outings.

 Back in the United States, Distorted Humor's 2000 fee remained low and his mares average, yet he became America's leading freshman sire of 2002.
 In 2003, his son Funny Cide became a dual classic winner, and Awesome Humor was a Grade I winner.

 In 2005, Distorted Humor's oldest foals were five-year-olds.
 Over the course of 140 races, 88 of his get (13 of which were two-year-olds) earned $8.6 million.
 He finished the year as the second top sire in America, beaten only by the now deceased Saint Ballado.
 By late 2006, he had 255 winners, including 18 graded stakes winners, from 340 starters and sired 46 stakes winners.
 From five crops, his progeny have earned $30,265,433.
 In 2006, as a 14-year-old sire, he had 20 different horses win a combined 31 stakes races, 10 of which were graded.

 At age 15 (2008), Distorted Humor produced at least 20 stakes winners for the second year in a row.
 For the third straight year, he ranked among the top six stallions by progeny earnings.
 For 2007, he ranked third behind Smart Strike (sire of Curlin and English Channel) and A.P.
 Indy.
 2011 was his best year yet as he earned the title of Leading sire in North America, thanks in part to Belmont Stakes winner Drosselmeyer.

 "Distorted Humor's progeny inherit the will to win, the desire; a lot like Storm Cat," said WinStar Farm President and CEO Doug Cauthen.
 "They're always battling.
 They battle and win or try to win, and that desire tends to get them in the winner's circle."

+In October 2021, WinStar Farm announced that Distorted Humor was being retired from stud duty.

+As of March 11, 2025, Distorted Humor has sired 173 stakes winners, according to data by The Jockey Club.

 Progeny record

-Currently standing at WinStar Farm in Versailles, Kentucky, Distorted Humor has produced progeny that include:
+Standing stud at WinStar Farm in Versailles, Kentucky until 2021, Distorted Humor produced progeny that include: